twsh/Biblatex-scripts/README.md

 # convertbibliography.py

 This script changes the format of bibliographies to follow (my own opinionated version of) Biblatex style.
 A backup is made before anything is changed.
 Most of the heavy lifting is done by [bibtexparser](https://pypi.python.org/pypi/bibtexparser) (see above).
 You will need to have installed the Python [titlecase](https://pypi.python.org/pypi/titlecase) package.
 My own additions are extra functions to be used as customizations.
 Some are left unused because after writing them I decided I didn't want them.
-As currently written the script will:
+The script will try to get a [DOI](https://en.wikipedia.org/wiki/Digital_object_identifier) for articles using the [Crossref API](http://search.crossref.org/help/api).
+You will need to have installed the Python [requests](https://pypi.python.org/pypi/requests) package.
+The script will:

 * Put authors into last name, first name order (although this will go wrong with multi-word last names) and fix their case
 * Put titles in title case